 George Norcross Won't Testify In Inquirer Owners' Dispute; Trial ResumesThere was yet another surprise in the lawsuit between the warring owners of the Philadelphia Inquirer.

 Details of Internecine Fight at Philadelphia Inquirer In Court SpotlightPublisher Robert Hall once told workers the current lawsuit represents the "Allies versus Axis powers," and they "can't be Switzerland and sit neutral in the middle," according to recent testimony.

 Inquirer Owners Continue Wrangling Over Who's In Charge At PaperLawyers for rival owner factions at the Philadelphia Inquirer were making arguments n a Philadelphia courtroom on what they say has been "editorial interference" by the ownership group.

-Another Lawsuit Filed Among Owners in Philadelphia Inquirer Personnel RiftWhen publisher Robert Hall fired Inquirer editor Bill Marimow last week, the feud among the owners of the Philadelphia Inquirer and Daily News become public.
+Another Lawsuit Filed Among Owners in Philadelphia Inquirer Personnel RiftWhen publisher Robert Hall fired Inquirer editor Bill Marimow last week, the feud among the owners of the <em>Philadelphia Inquirer</em> and <em>Daily News</em> become public.